Look out for any changes in your eyesight

 If you notice any of these, please don’t ignore them.
 Book an appointment with your optician as soon as possible.
 They can all be signs of macular disease.

-Eye health is so important.
-You can learn more about prevention, early detection and macular disease on this website, or by calling our Advice and Information Service on 0300 3030 111.
+You can learn more about prevention, early detection and macular disease on our website, or by calling our Helpline on 0300 3030 111.

 Last review date: August 2022